grange85/living-by-the-water/_posts/2021/2021-09-08-stepping-tentatively-back-into-darkened-public-spaces.md

 **First up we saw the brilliant Summer of Soul at the Everyman in Newcastle.**
-{% ahfowimage "https://cdn.grange85.co.uk/images/everyman-newcastle-grange85.jpg" "Summer of Soul at The Everyman, Newcastle" %}
+{% ahfowimage "https://cdn.grange85.co.uk/images/everyman-newcastle-grange85.jpg" "Summer of Soul at The Everyman, Newcastle (photo: Andy)" "https://www.instagram.com/p/CScfmQjqzUi/" %}
 _Good points:_
  - The film (of course).
  - The seats were a sofa!